Skip to main content

 • “Not for the impatient, this game is optimized for the insane reward for growth in the game; you start out weak, but you can grow to command an unstoppable armada.”

-• “In the game, control is quite specific, not intuitive, difficult to master, and there are quite a lot of bugs, especially in the main menu with game loading.
-A couple of times there were crashes and infinite black screens during loading, as well as strange performance issues, with frame drops from 120 to 40 just standing in place.
-Additionally, the ambient sounds, depending on the location, such as the captain's cabin or any shop, include constant sighs and groans that are quite distracting.”
+• “In the game, controls are quite specific, not intuitive, difficult to master, with many bugs, especially in the main menu during game loading.
+There were crashes and infinite black screens during loading, along with strange performance issues, dropping frames from 120 to 40 just standing in place.”

-• “Combat is much more nuanced, but it's also not fun or rewarding, and the optimization here is abysmal.
-You need three hands to play comfortably; what was the thought process here?!”
+• “Combat is much more nuanced, but it's also not fun or rewarding, and the optimization here is abysmal; you need three hands to play comfortably.”

 • humor